 - Schoolpool data is available and has all required fields available.

 - Relevant GTFS is up to speed and/or available at all.
 Multi-jurisdictional transit agencies may not be as seamless as you wished.

 - Biking: Encourage users to improve the Open Street Map database to improve the cycling and walking route results.

 - All design requirements and logos are available so that the homepage may be recognizable and branded with your information.

 User Trip Data

-- Take of advantage of reward mechanisms early on, such as, badges, gamification & challenges, incentive programs, etc.
+- Take advantage of reward mechanisms early on: badges, gamification & challenges, incentive programs, etc.